redelivre/redelivre/src/wp-content/plugins/add-to-any/README.txt

 = Analytics Integration =

 * Automatic Google Analytics integration (<a href="https://www.addtoany.com/ext/google_analytics/">access guide</a>) for sharing analytics
-* Track shared links with Bitly, Google URL Shortener, and custom URL shorteners
+* Track shared links with Bitly, the Google URL Shortener, and custom URL shorteners
 * Display share counts on posts and pages

 = WordPress Optimized =

 * Loads asynchronously so your content always loads before or in parallel with AddToAny
 * Supports theme features such as HTML5, widgets, infinite scroll, post formats
-* Supports multilingual sites and multisite networks
+* Supports WooCommerce, multilingual sites, multisite networks, and accessibility standards
 * No signup, no login, no account necessary

 = Mobile Optimized & Retina Ready =

-* AddToAny gives users the choice in sharing from a service's native app or from a web app.
-For example, choose between Twitter's native app or Twitter's mobile web app
+* AddToAny gives users the choice in sharing from a service's native app or from a web app
 * Responsive Floating Share Buttons are mobile ready by default, and configurable breakpoints make floating buttons work with any theme
 * AddToAny's SVG icons are super-lightweight and pixel-perfect at any size, and AddToAny's responsive share menu fits on all displays
 * Automatic <a href="https://wordpress.org/plugins/amp/">AMP</a> (Accelerated Mobile Pages) support for social share buttons on AMP pages